 A multi-tiered safety review process will be followed for the duration of this study.
 The study site investigators are responsible for the initial evaluation and reporting of safety information at the participant level, and for alerting the PSRT if unexpected concerns arise.
 Participant safety is also monitored at the Network level through a series of routine reviews organized and led by the SDMC Clinical Affairs staff (Study Monitoring Committee (SMC) reviews), the PSRT and study sponsors.
+In addition, the study will be overseen by and periodically reviewed by a NIAID Data and Safety Monitoring Board (DSMB).
 Additional reviews may be conducted at each of these levels as dictated by the occurrence of certain events.